On Hypothesis Testing Against Independence with Multiple Decision Centers: Abstract

 \section{Abstract}

 A distributed binary hypothesis testing problem is studied with one observer and two decision centers.
-The type-II error exponents region is derived for testing against independence when the observer communicates with the two decision centers over one common and two individual noise-free bit pipes.
-When there is only a common noise-free bit pipe, the type-II error exponents region is derived for testing against conditional independence.
-Finally, when the observer can communicate to the two decision centers over a discrete memoryless broadcast channel, an achievable type-II error exponents region is derived for testing against conditional independence.
-The last type-II error exponent is obtained by splitting the observations into subblocks, having the transmitter apply hybrid joint source-channel coding with side-information independently to each subblock, and having each receiver apply a Neyman-Pearson test jointly over the subblocks.
-This decision approach avoids introducing further error exponents due to the binning or the decoding procedures.
+Achievable type-II error exponents are derived for testing against conditional independence when the observer communicates with the two decision centers over one common and two individual noise-free bit pipes and when it communicates with them over a noisy broadcast channel (BC).
+The results are based on a coding and testing scheme that splits the observations into subblocks, so that transmitter and receivers can independently apply to each subblock either Gray-Wyner coordination coding with side-information or hybrid joint source-channel coding with side-information, followed by a Neyman-Pearson test over the subblocks at the receivers.
+This approach allows to avoid introducing further error exponents that one would expect from the receivers' decoding operations related to binning or the noisy transmission channel.
+The derived exponents are shown to be optimal in some special cases when communication is over noise-free links.
+The results reveal a tradeoff between the type-II error exponents at the two decision centers.